nfdi4objects/n4o-graph-importer/README.md

 #### GET /collection/schema.json

 Return the JSON Schema used to validation collection metadata.
 See file [collection-schema.json](collection-schema.json).
+Collection field `id` is required by the schema but it gets assigned automatically in most cases.

 #### PUT /collection/

-Initially register a list of collections.
-Only allowed if the current list is empty.
-Collections metadata must conform to the Collection JSON Schema.
+Register a list of collections.
+This is only allowed if the current list is empty.

-*The metadata is not imported into the triple store!*

 #### POST /collection/

 Register a new collection or update metadata of a registered collection.
-Collection metadata must conform to the Collection JSON Schema.

-*The metadata is not imported into the triple store!*

 #### GET /collection/:id